What Is Modified Bitumen Roofing A Complete Guide

 The Potential Drawbacks to Consider

-• Installation Fumes and Odors: Torch-down and hot-mop applications produce strong asphalt fumes during installation.
-They fade, but they can be a real nuisance for building tenants and neighbors.
+- Installation Fumes and Odors: Torch-down and hot-mop work kick up strong asphalt fumes while it's going down.
+They do clear out — but they're a real nuisance for tenants and the neighbors in the meantime.

 Modified Bitumen Roofing: A Balanced View